yosgi/yosgi.github.io/content/en/post/A-Practical-Attempt-at-MCP-as-Code-Lessons-from-a-Digital-Twin-System.md

 - Calls MCP APIs or controls the frontend via WebSocket
 - Returns:
 From an execution-model perspective, the system shifted to:

+Write code → Execute → Interpret result → Write more code

+The diagram below illustrates the actual execution flow between the LLM, the Java core system, the Python sandbox, and the frontend after the MCP-as-Code refactor.

+It is important to note that, in real interactive scenarios, this execution chain is **frequently interrupted and runs as a multi-round loop**

 ```mermaid
 flowchart TD